buildpacks/spec/buildpack.md

   * a **build layer** contains child directories with paths that are added to the environment (e.g., `PATH`, `LD_LIBRARY_PATH`, etc.) for subsequent buildpacks in the same build
 Any combination of the three layer types are valid for a particular layer directory.

-A **stack** is a contract, implemented by a **build image** and **run image**, that guarantees properties of the **build environment** and **app image**.
-The provided stack is communicated to component buildpacks through the `CNB_STACK_ID` environment variable, enabling each component buildpack to modify its behavior when executed on different stacks.

-A **mixin** is a named set of additions to a stack that can be used to make additive changes to the contract.
-Buildpacks can express their required mixins in `buildpack.toml`.

 ## Buildpack Interface

 The following specifies the interface implemented by component buildpacks.